Midnight City: Performance and usage in media

 M83 performed the song live on Late Night with Jimmy Fallon on 21 November 2011.
 In December 2011, the song was performed live on Last Call with Carson Daly.

 "Midnight City" has appeared in several commercials, TV shows, games and movies after its release.
 The song was featured in a Victoria's Secret commercial, an advertisement for Renault Captur, a Gucci perfume commercial featuring Blake Lively, an advertisement for Ariel 3-in-1 Pods and a video commercial for Polish beer Lech.Jagernauth, Kevin.
 Watch: Nicolas Winding Refn Directed Gucci Premiere Ad Starring Blake Lively.
 Indiewire.com.
 1 August 2012.
 Retrieved 5 August 2012.
 It served as the theme song to Made in Chelsea, something Gonzalez said was "an opportunity for people to hear my music who'd never listen to it otherwise."
 It was also featured in the final scene and closing credits of the HBO television series How to Make It in America.
 In 2020, the song was used in the beginning of the first episode of the Danish-Norwegian television show Ragnarok.
 The song was used in the feature films Young & Beautiful (2013), Katy Perry: Part of Me (2012) and Warm Bodies (2013).
-In 2013 the song was used in the first-season finale of The Mindy Project.
-The song is featured in the pilot of Beauty & the Beast.
-The song was also used in the soundtrack of Dutch TV movie 'Boys' (2014) and came out briefly in the movie 22 Jump Street.
-In late 2012, the song was used in the seventh generation Nissan Sentra and the popular Disney Channel sitcom Liv and Maddie premiered on 15 September 2013.
-In 2014, the song was used on Non Stop Pop FM in the Sony PlayStation 4, Microsoft Xbox One and PC update of Grand Theft Auto V, as well as featured on the soundtrack of the film Beyond the Lights and the game GT Racing 2: The Real Car Experience.

-The song was also used in several sports broadcasts.
+In 2013 the song was used in the first-season finale of The Mindy Project.The song was also used in several sports broadcasts.
 On 21 December 2011, "Midnight City" was used in the final moments of the second episode of HBO's television series, 24/7 Flyers-Rangers: The Road to the Winter Classic.
 The BBC used "Midnight City" as the theme music to their trail for the BBC coverage of the London 2012 Olympic Games.
 The trail was first broadcast just after midnight on the morning of 1 January 2012.
 ESPN used the song in its trailer for the second season of 30 for 30.
 In its home country, the song was used by French network TF1 as the closing theme following the UEFA Euro 2012 football matches, which helped the song to top the digital chart.